qqqlab/madflight/readme.md

 - Armed Low Throttle: motors run at low speed, to give visible armed indication.
 - LED armed/disarmed indicator.

+## Feedback is Welcome

+I enjoy hacking around with electronics and I'm attempting to write some decent code for this project.
+If you enjoy it as well, please leave some feedback in the form of Stars, Issues, Pull Requests, or Discussions.
+Thanks!

-# Connecting the IMU Sensor
+## Connecting the IMU Sensor

 SPI sensor: (highly recommended over I2C)
 ```